Jury acquits Tulsa cop in shooting of unarmed black man

 The killing of 40-year-old Crutcher was among a spate of officer-involved shootings in recent years that helped galvanize the Black Lives Matter movement and prompted calls for more police accountability.

+"When is it going to stop — just officer-related shootings?
+When will the police change policy?" he asked.

+Tulsa has a long history of troubled race relations dating back to a 1921 race riot that left about 300 black residents dead.
+In 2015, a poorly-trained white voluntary deputy, Robert Bates, shot and killed a black man after Bates said he mistakenly reached for his gun rather than a taser.
+The shooting led to the departure of the sheriff.

-Tulsa County District Attorney Steve Kunzweiler charged Shelby six days after the shooting.
+Six days after the Crutcher shooting, Tulsa County District Attorney Steve Kunzweiler charged Shelby.
 An affidavit accused her of "becoming emotionally involved to the point that she overreacted."